 - Design a purposeful environment by providing your children with materials that are educational, wholesome, and are in keeping with your beliefs.
 Consider culling anything that doesn’t meet that criteria.

-- As they mature, give them more responsibility in planning their classes and activities.
+- As they mature, give them more input in planning their classes and activities.

 - Don’t get so caught up in following curriculum that it doesn’t allow kids to investigate other things.
 Learning is learning, and they learn better when it’s their idea.
 Like another famous proverb – “you can lead a horse to water, but you can’t make him drink” – you can force kids to do homework, but you can’t force true learning.
 Learning is more than memorizing facts, it’s an internalizing or synthesizing of the information, being able to dissect it and recombine it in new ways, and explain it.